KayTrust/kaytrust.github.io/docs/Specs/Ethereum-Attestation-Registry-with-Intermediate-Hash-Proof-Type.md

       - The call to the registry smart contract must be done from an `ethereumAddress` present in the issuer's DID Document.

 3. **Create the `proof` object.**
-   1. If necessary, place back in the credential the `proof` object (or array) previously stripped in step 1.1.
+   1. Use the original credential (i.e. without stripping the `proof object`).
    2. Update the credential with the new `proof` object (see Specification section above).

 ## Proof Revocation Method